 Tummy Tuck

-During my 25 years practicing plastic surgery, I have never seen an insurance company pay for or consider tightening the abdominal muscle layer medically necessary.
-If a patient is undergoing a panniculectomy that is being covered by their medical insurance company and desires to have the muscle layer tightened, this can be performed at an additional fee.
+Insurance companies typically do not cover or consider tightening the abdominal muscle layer medically necessary.
+Therefore, if a patient undergoing a panniculectomy covered by their medical insurance wishes to have the muscle layer tightened as part of a full tummy tuck, this muscle tightening component can be performed for an additional fee.

-I have enclosed links below for two insurance company websites outlining their policy regarding coverage for abdominal panniculectomy.
+Below are links for two insurance company websites outlining their policy regarding coverage for abdominal panniculectomy.

 How Much Does Tummy Tuck Cost?

-The total cost of a tummy tuck is determined based on factors like your medical examinations, surgeon’s fees, hospital charges, post-surgery garments, and anesthesia.
-The exact techniques used will also impact cost, as will the total time needed to perform the surgery.
+The total of a tummy tuck cost is determined based on factors like your medical examinations, surgeon’s fees, hospital charges, post-surgery garments, and anesthesia.
+The exact techniques will also impact the cost and the total time needed to perform the surgery.

 Schedule a Consultation

-If you have any questions about tummy tuck in Gulf Coast in Mobile, Alabama, or would like to book a consultation with Dr. Randy Proffitt, please contact Randy Proffitt MD, FACS today.
+If you have any questions about a tummy tuck in Gulf Coast in Mobile, Alabama, or would like to book a consultation with Dr. Randy Proffitt, please contact Randy Proffitt, MD, FACS, today.
 Our skilled team can help you get the sculpted body you have always desired.

 Related Blogs